MaicoTimmerman/CoCoNut/doc/serialization_binary.rst

 .. code-block:: c

     AstBinFile {
-        // Magic of the filetype
+        // Magic of the filetype.
         u4          magic;

+        // Bit array of boolean flags.
+        u2          flags;

+        // MD5 Hash of the specification of the root node of the (sub)tree
-        // Magic of the AST specification from which the file was generated u4          ast_magic;
+        // from which the file was generated u16         hash;

         u4          string_pool_count;
         sp_entry    string_pool[string_pool_count];

         u2          enum_pool_count;
         ep_entry    enum_pool[enum_pool_count];